spryker/oryx/libs/site/README.md

-# @spryker-oryx/site
+# Oryx Site package

-The library contains components and services that are using to build the global site experience.
+Provides global features to Oryx applications that are used to build the global site experience.

+## Installation

+`npm install @spryker-oryx/site`